Worm Gearing

 1.1 Calculation units

-Select the driven element (worm or gear) in the list of options.
+Select the driven element from engine (worm or gear) in the list of options.

 Enter the required power on the worm gear.
 The common values range from 0.1 to 300kW / 0.14-420HP, in extreme cases up to 1000kW / 1400HP.
 Using the right push-button, calculate the maximum power the particular worm gearing is able to transmit.